Shashanksharma280201/PES_OpenLane_PD/README.md

 since there is slack, we have to reduce it

-VLSI engineers will obtain system specifications in the architecture design phase.
-These specifications will determine a required frequency of operation.
-To analyze a circuit's timing performance designers will use static timing analysis tools (STA).
-When referring to pre clock tree synthesis STA analysis we are mainly concerned with setup timing in regards to a launch clock.
-STA will report problems such as worst negative slack (WNS) and total negative slack (TNS).
-These refer to the worst path delay and total path delay in regards to our setup timing restraint.
-Fixing slack violations can be debugged through performing STA analysis with OpenSTA, which is integrated in the OpenLANE tool.
-To describe these constraints to tools such as In order to ensure correct operation of these tools two steps must be taken:
+VLSI engineers use system specifications in the architecture design phase to determine the required operating frequency.
+Static timing analysis (STA) tools are crucial for assessing a circuit's timing performance, particularly setup timing before clock tree synthesis.
+STA identifies issues like worst negative slack (WNS) and total negative slack (TNS), which represent the most critical and overall path delays concerning setup timing constraints.
+To resolve slack violations, OpenSTA, integrated into the OpenLANE tool, is employed.
+To ensure tool correctness, two steps are essential:

-- Design configuration files (.conf) - Tool configuration files for the specified design
+- Create design configuration files (.conf) for tool settings
-- Design Synopsys design constraint (.sdc) files - Industry standard constraints file
+- Define design constraints using Synopsys design constraint (.sdc) files, following industry standards.

-For the design to be complete, the worst negative slack needs to be above or equal to 0.
-If the slack is outside of this range we can do one of multiple things:
+To improve the design we need to improve the slack and resynthesize

 1. Review our synthesis strategy in OpenLANE
     - Enalbed CELL_SIZING